 The Sixth Circuit's decision was in conflict with the decisions of the Fourth, Seventh, Ninth, and Tenth Circuit courts, which had all struck down similar bans.
 The Ninth Circuit, for example, found that Idaho and Nevada's same-sex marriage bans violated the Equal Protection Clause by discriminating against individuals on the basis of sexuality and gender, denying same sex couples the benefits of marriage and giving them "second-class status."

 Same-Sex Marriage and the Supreme Court: Four Important Cases

 On January 16th, 2015, the Supreme Court chose to review the following four same-sex marriage cases:

 The plaintiffs had initially won in all four cases, with federal district courts ruling that the states must allow for same-sex marriage or recognize same-sex marriages from other states.
 But on appeal, the Sixth Circuit upheld the state bans.

 In hearing the four cases from the Sixth Circuit, the Supreme Court addressed two questions at the heart of the same-sex marriage debate:

-The Final Word on Same-Sex Marriage: Obergefell v.
-Hodges
+Supreme Court's Final Word on Same-Sex Marriage: Obergefell